RomanMiniv/template-react-ts/README.md

 });
 ```

-In addition to this, the `PhaserGame` component exposes the Phaser game instance along with the most recently active Phaser Scene using React forwardRef.
+In addition to this, the `PhaserGame` component exposes the Phaser game instance along with the most recently active Phaser Scene using React ref.

-Once exposed, you can access them like any regular react reference.

 ## Phaser Scene Handling